fryolysis/intune/README.md

 -2 \sum_{j=k+1}^{11} \kappa_{k,j}\kappa_{j-k} (x_j - x_k - \tau_{j-k})
 = 0$$

 This is just a linear system of equations with 11 unknowns.
-Note that if some pitch never appears in the score all interval frequencies associated with it are 0 and this equation is already satisfied regardless of our final solution, which essentially reduces the number of unknowns by 1.
+Note that if some pitch never appears in the score all interval frequencies associated with it are 0 and this equation is already satisfied regardless of our final solution, which essentially reduces the number of unknowns by one.
+For such cases, we still output a 12 tone scale for convenience where the unused pitch classes left as they were in 12 tone equal tempered scale.

+We use SymPy to solve this problem analytically.